Candidates wishing to enrol are required to preregister in order to receive and application file to be completed and returned.

 The registration fees are subject to change.

-The candidate is required to pay the registration fee in accordance with the instructions on the invoice.
+The candidate is required to pay the registration fees in accordance with the instructions on the invoice.

-A candidate failing to pay is considered as non-registered on the course.
-Hence, they are neither allowed to attend any classes, nor any exams, nor any dissertation defences.
-He/she will not receive any document or certificate of attendance or any other communication, nor any results directly related to this training course.
+A candidate failing to pay is neither allowed to attend any classes, nor any exams, nor any dissertation defences.
+They will not receive any document or certificates of attendance or any other communication, nor any results directly related to this training course.
 The Chambre des salariés will engage the necessary legal means to recover outstanding registration fees, amongst others through wage withholding as well as damages and interests.